 If you’re feeling stuck in your daily life, less joyful, struggling to cope with any of life’s demands and challenges, or going through changes that are affecting the quality of your life, you may find therapy helpful.
 Within the context of a safe, respectful, and collaborative therapeutic relationship, the therapy process offers the opportunity to become curious about your life, develop deeper self-understanding, mourn inevitable losses, and develop strengths so that you can achieve your goals, and live a more expansive and rewarding life.
 I feel privileged to be with you on this journey, to listen deeply to your concerns, your yearnings, and the things within you and outside of you that stand in the way of you feeling vibrant and alive.

-For years I have been helping individuals, couples, and families deal with a wide range of issues, including depression, anxiety, addictions, relationship concerns, and other issues that interfere with living more fully.
+Dr. Risler is a licensed psychologist, psychoanalyst and addictions counselor.
+For years she has been helping individuals, couples, and families deal with a wide range of issues, including depression, anxiety, addictions, relationship concerns, and other issues that interfere with living more fully.

-Relational psychotherapy is founded on the concept of relationships with others being an essential aspect of emotional well-being.
-Individuals who find it difficult to maintain supportive and healthy relationships may experience a sense of disconnection in addition to feelings of diminished self-worth and general distress, and their sense of emotional well-being may negatively affected.
+Relational psychoanalysis is founded on the concept that relationships are an essential aspect of emotional well-being.
+Individuals who find it difficult to maintain supportive and healthy relationships are likely to experience a sense of disconnection, diminished self-worth, and general distress.

-Relational theory, which holds that the sense of connection healthy relationships provide is an essential aspect of human well-being, suggests that when this connection is absent, mental and emotional concerns can result.
-The primary goal of this therapy is to address these concerns and help those seeking treatment to become better able to develop supportive, lasting relationships.
+Relational theory asserts that the sense of connection healthy relationships provide, is an essential aspect of human well-being.
+When this connection is absent, mental and emotional problems often result.
+The primary goal of relational psychoanalysis is to address these concerns and help those seeking treatment to become better able to develop supportive, lasting relationships.
 Mutual empathy and authenticity, as expressed through the therapeutic relationship, can help facilitate this goal.